mgiang2015/danceblocks2/docs/userGuide.md

 ### Dancer list

 Dancer list on the right is automatically sorted so that you can quickly find whether a dancer is present.
-You can click on a dancer's name to change their name and color.
+You can click on a dancer's name to change their name, color and angle they are facing.

 ### Add dancer

 A new dancer will be added as "New Dancer" and will appear on the top left of the stage.
 You can then drag the dancer to a new position and change their name and color.
 Dancers can currently only be moved 1 at a time.

 Avoid colors that are too light as they might blend in with the white background of the stage.

+### Rotate dancer

+A dancer will face the audience (bottom of your screen) by default and this is considered 0 degrees.
+You can change this by clicking on a dancer's name in the dancer list.
+A form should pop up for you to change the dancer's angle.
+If you set the angle to be 69 degrees, the dancer will face 69 degrees clockwise from the 0 degree mark.

+As you change the dancer's angle, the change is reflected in real time on the 2D stage.
+You will see the change take effect on the 3D stage once you render it again.

+I've added feet in the 3D dancer model to differentiate between front and back.
+The front of a dancer has their feet protruding forward and the back doesn't.
+This is to help tell the difference between a 0-degree and a 180-degree angle.

 ### Multi-select and moving many dancers at once